kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/could_two_bent_ellipses_coincide_perfectly_in_circumferences.md

 <center>
     <img src="{{ "images/20191126-5.jpg" }}" alt="image5"/>
-    <font face="Lora">Figure 5: Illustration of</font> $x(s)$ <I>"warping around".</I>
+    <font face="Lora">Figure 5: Illustration of</font> $x(s)$ <font face="Lora">"warping around".</font>
 </center>

 ## Concluding Remarks
 ### The Need For Positive Derivative Assumption
 Now let us review what we have done.
-If the assumption specifying the positiveness of $ds(x)/ds$ is violated, then **virtually any circumferences** can be made for both ellipses to share it.
-However, if the assumption is violated, then such a solution is actually infeasible since the ellipses intercept into each other.
+If the assumption specifying the positiveness of $ds(x)/ds$ is violated, then
+<font face="Lora">virtually any circumferences</font> can be made for both ellipses to share it.
+However, if the
+assumption is violated, then such a solution is actually infeasible since the ellipses intercept into each other.

 ### The Reason Not To Bend Along Minor Axis
 Furthermore, the pivot of this proof is to pinpoint the condition below, and this is exactly why bending along the minor